microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 ## Step 1: Review sample anonymization configuration and customize as needed

-1. Microsoft provides a [sample configuration file](https://docs.microsoft.com/azure/healthcare-apis/fhir/de-identified-export#configuration-file) to demonstrate how the de-identification works when exporting from the FHIR service into an ADLS Gen2 account.
+1. Microsoft provides a [sample configuration file](https://docs.microsoft.com/azure/healthcare-apis/fhir/de-identified-export#configuration-file) to demonstrate how de-identification works when exporting from the FHIR service into an ADLS Gen2 account.
 In real-world use, you would need to review the HIPAA guidelines and customize the configuration file with additional anonymization rules (e.g., rules for redacting/transforming patient names).

       More information on HIPAA de-identification rules can be found [here](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html).